bnmnetp/DS320/README.md

 * Quick Interlude on Pandas and Multi-level indexes - [Work through this](https://tomaugspurger.github.io/modern-1.html)
 * Then we will complete our cohort analysis

-**For Tuesday**

-* Complete the pivot table so that you have a new table with cohortPeriod as the rows and cohort group as the columns, with the cells containing the number of active users within a cohort group for a given period.
-We will ultimately need to convert those raw numbers into percentages, based on the number of active users in the cohort group at its inception.

 ### November 1